touzet/pampa/README.md

 ## PAMPA BUILD

-This module allows the construction of a new peptide table based on homology.
+PAMPA BUILD is dedicated to the constuction of new peptide tables based on homology.
 The input consists of a set of well-defined marker peptides, and the goal is to search a set of target protein sequences for similar peptides.

-New peptides are discovered through sequence alignment, allowing up to 10% mismatches.
-The algorithm also verifies that the new peptides can undergo tryptic digestion and infers new cleavage sites when necessary.
+New peptides are discovered through sequence alignment, allowing up to 10% mismatches between peptides.
+The algorithm also ensures that the new peptides can undergo tryptic digestion and infers new cleavage sites when necessary.
 Masses are automatically computed.
+The resulting peptide table can then be utilized by [PAMPA ASSIGN](#PAMPA-ASSIGN).

 ```